-I am running for Katy ISD Position 4 because our schools work best when teachers are supported, students are put first, and families have a real voice at the table.
-My background in nonprofit service and community leadership has taught me that listening only matters if it leads to action.
+I am running for Katy ISD Position 4 because our schools work best when we put teachers first, students at the center, and families at the table.
+My background in nonprofit leadership and board governance has shown me that listening only matters if it leads to action.

 In 2023, I accompanied students to the Texas Capitol to advocate for their education.
 Most offices welcomed them.
-One door did not.
-A staffer shut it and said, “They’re unavailable.”
-One student asked me, “Do they even care what we have to say?”
-That moment changed how I saw leadership and accountability.
-Later that same year, I sat in a Katy ISD board meeting as nearly 100 community voices were ignored while trustees adopted a policy they could not clearly explain themselves.
-Those moments made one thing clear to me: voices are too often checked off instead of truly heard.
+One did not.
+A staffer closed the door and said they were unavailable.
+One student turned to me and asked, “Do they even care what we have to say?”
+That moment stayed with me and shaped how I think about leadership and accountability.

 Cookie cutter solutions do not work in real classrooms.
 Students come from different schools, socioeconomic backgrounds, and levels of family and community support.
 Teachers face different needs as a result.
 By listening regularly and acting on what we hear, we can develop solutions that work for our educators while tailoring support to meet individual classroom realities.